silverstripe/developer-docs/en/03_Upgrading/07_Upgrading_Fluent.md

 |-----|-----|-----|
 | Content for this record must exist in any locale *or the base (unlocalised) record*. | Content for this record must exist in the current locale *or* a specific fallback locale, as defined through the Locales admin section. | Content for this record *must* exist in the current locale to be used. |

-[notice]
+> [!WARNING]
-Review localisation settings on all of your models and migrate to the correct value. *Do not* just swap to the new equivalent of your old value unless you explicitly want to keep that behaviour.
+> Review localisation settings on all of your models and migrate to the correct value. *Do not* just swap to the new equivalent of your old value unless you explicitly want to keep that behaviour.
 Instead, consider whether the new functionality warrants a change to a different option.
-[/notice]

 ### User permissions